INR 287 International Law I

 (1) UN Resolution 2625 (XXV) Declaration on Principles of International Law Concerning Friendly Relations and Co-operation among States in accordance with the Charter of the United Nations (link).

-This week, we will focus on methods of dispute settlement and also explore the basics of how the International Court of Justice operates.
+This week, we will focus on legal methods of dispute settlement and also explore the basics of how the International Court of Justice operates.

 Reading assignments: